canonical/lxd-ui/README.md

     sudo service haproxy restart

-Start dotrun in the head of this repo
+Install dotrun and launch it from the head of this repo

     sudo snap install dotrun
     dotrun